“Gaming Jobs Online is a scam!”, screamed the shepherd boy.

 But anyone who has the slightest idea of how video game studios work knows that it doesn’t work that way.

-In my opinion, the site makes bigger claims to attract naive people but actually provides consistent jobs.
-So I don’t think it’s a scam overall.
+In our opinion, the site makes bigger claims to attract naive people but actually provides consistent jobs.
+So we don’t think it’s a scam overall.

 The entry fee is a wall of trust that you have to lunge.
-According to me, it makes sense that they charge that fee.
-But I think a freelance profile model will work better – even though the kind of people who get attracted are kids and not professionals.
+According to us, it makes sense that they charge that fee.
+But we think a freelance profile model will work better – even though the kind of people who get attracted are kids and not professionals.

 Weighing it out!